-Money trees are sensitive to temperature fluctuations which can result in the leaves dropping off, so always locate your money tree on the other side of the room from any sources of indoor heat and out of the direct path of air conditioning or forced air as this can dry out the leaves and turn them brown.
+Money trees are one of the most sensitive houseplants to temperature fluctuations that I have come across, which can result in the leaves dropping off, so always locate your money tree on the other side of the room from any sources of indoor heat and out of the direct path of air conditioning or forced air as this can dry out the leaves and turn them brown.

-Cooler temperatures then 55°F (12°C) are likely to result in yellowing leaves that drop off.
+In my experience, when caring for money trees, temperatures cooler than 55°F (12°C) are likely to result in yellowing leaves that drop off.

 How Much Light Does a Money Tree Need?

-I personally grow money plants in a room with a South facing window which has plenty of light but ensure the leaves are not in any direct sunlight as this can scorch the leaves brown.
+I personally grow money plants in a room with a south-facing window, which has plenty of light, but ensure the leaves of my tree are not in any direct sunlight as this can scorch the leaves brown.

-Whilst money trees can grow up to 60 feet in their native environment the money trees that are grown as houseplant and juvenile specimens and they would be sheltered from direct sunlight by the forest canopy overhead.
+Whilst money trees can grow up to 60 feet in their native environment, money trees are grown as houseplants and juvenile specimens, and they are sheltered from direct sunlight by the forest canopy overhead.

-In too much shade the money tree grows more slowly and the leaves appear less glossy and healthy then the should.
+If your money tree is In too much shade, it grows more slowly, and the leaves appear less glossy and healthy than they should.

 I recommend rotating your money 90 degrees every time you water it to ensure even growth and an attractive appearance.